robdevops/finbot/README.md

 ### Price alerts
 ![price alert in Slack](img/price.png?raw=true "Price alert in Slack")

 `prices.py` sends intraday price alerts for Sharesight holdings if the movement is over a percentage threshold.
-This data is sourced from Finviz (US) and Yahoo!
+This data is sourced from Yahoo!
 Finance.
 The default threshold is 10% but you can change it by setting `price_percent` in the .env file.
 Decimal fractions are accepted.
 Example:
 ```
 price_percent = 9.4
 ```